 740:421.
 SPECIAL PROBLEMS IN HOME ECONOMICS.
-2-5 credits.
+1-5 credits.

-Additional study or apprentice experience in a specialized field of home economics.
-Open to seniors by permission.
+Additional study or apprentice experience in a specialized field or preparation; group and individual experimentation.

 740:422.
-HOME MANAGEMENT RESIDENCY.
-5 credits.
+ADVANCED HOME MANAGEMENT.
+4 credits.

 Five weeks residence in home management home; practical problems in management of time, money and energy; experience in group living.
 Married students may select special managerial problems on a nonresidency basis.